St Weonards

-St Weonards (/'wɒnərdz/) is a village and civil parish in Herefordshire, England, located 10 mi south of Hereford, 7 mi west of Ross-on-Wye and 8 mi north of Monmouth, on the A466 road.
+St Weonards (/'wɒnərdz/) is a village and civil parish in south Herefordshire, England, located approximately 8 miles west of Ross-on-Wye, approximately 10 miles south of the county town, Hereford, and approximately 8 miles north of Monmouth, on the A466 road.
 Within the parish and also on the A466 is the hamlet of Sandyway.
-St Weonards lies within the area known to the Saxons (and later English) as Archenfield, previously the kingdom of Ergyng, adjoining the modern border with Wales.
-Ergyng was later reduced to a semi-autonomous cantref retaining Welsh language and customs until the early nineteenth century.

 St Weonards Church

 St Weonard's Church is dedicated to St Weonard, who may have been a local Celtic saint.
 Old stained glass in the church, now destroyed, described him as a hermit and showed him with a woodcutter's axe.
 His name is spelled in various ways, including Wannard and Gwennarth.

 The church was first mentioned in a charter of 1155.
 The chancel arch, part of the south wall, and the inner doorway of the porch, date from the 13th and 14th centuries, as does a large wooden chest.
 Most of the current church building dates from the early 16th century, when it was enlarged by the building of the north aisle, south porch and tower.
 The internal oak screens date from the same period, as does the Mynors Chapel, built for the family who owned, and still own, Treago Castle.
 The pulpit dates from the 17th century.
 The chancel was enlarged in 1884, and the south vestry added.
 The churchyard contains the remains of a 15th-century cross base.